tomphp/PhpBook/02-getting-up-to-speed-with-php.md

-Composer is a dependency manager for PHP, it allows you to specify all the libraries and tools that your PHP project depends on in a simple JSON file, it will then correct versions of those dependencies into your project.
+Composer is a dependency manager for PHP, it allows you to specify all the libraries and tools that your PHP project depends on in a simple JSON file, it will then fetch the correct versions of those dependencies into your project.

-This means it's easy to distribute your project without including its 3rd party dependencies while making it very easy for an users or developers working on the project to easily install the required dependencies.
+This means it's easy to distribute your project without including its 3rd party dependencies, while making it very easy for an users or developers working on the project to easily install them themselves.
 It also makes it easy to quickly update to newer versions of dependencies.

-Composer installs its dependencies locally to the project in a directory called `vendor`, rather than installing them globally onto the system your are running on.
-This is a definite plus as it means you can run many different projects on the same system all working with different versions their dependencies without getting in to a mess.
+Composer installs its dependencies locally to the project in a directory called `vendor` rather than installing them globally onto the system on.
+This is a definite plus as it means you can run many different projects on the same system, all working with different versions their dependencies, without getting in to a mess.

-Now this is all very interesting but you might think you have no intention of using any external librarys or tools with your new project, so is Composer still useful?
+Now this is all very interesting but you might think you have no intention of using any external libraries or tools with your new project, so is Composer still useful?

 The answer is most definitely yes:

-* Firstly there are lots of great development tools which can be installed via Composer which you should definitely be using even if you don't intend on using 3rd party libraries.
+* Firstly, there are lots of great development tools which can be installed via Composer which you should definitely be using even if you don't intend on using 3rd party libraries
-* Secondly you may not intend on using 3rd party libraries but if you start off using Composer from the beginning you can always change your mind an add a dependency very easily.
+* Secondly, you may not intend on using 3rd party libraries but if you start off using Composer from the beginning you can always change your mind an add a dependency very easily
 * And thirdly, Composer provides a nice and easy to set up autoloader for PHP.
-By simply adding a few line of JSON your autoloader is up and ready to go.
+By simply adding a few line of JSON to your project your autoloader is up and ready to go

-While there are plenty of people out there who will have a good reason not to use Composer, in my oppion if you don't have on then you should definitely be using it in your projects.
+While there are plenty of people out there who will have a good reason not to use Composer, in my opinion if you don't have on then you should definitely be using it in your projects.

 So that's a little intro on what Composer can do for you.
 The full